 October 28, 2018, Christ the Solid Rock Baptist Church celebrated its 15th Church Anniversary at the Sheraton Inn.
 The theme was “Still Standing United, and Kept by the Grace of God,” Ephesians 2:10 – guest speaker was Pastor Torey Franklin, Fort Worth Texas.
 Chaired by Sister Earnestine Moss and co-chaired by Sister Cecelia Timmons.

-June 23, 2019 under the leadership of Hon Rev Everett Mitchell, Minister Janice Toliver became the first woman in Christ the Solid Rock Baptist Church history to assist in the sacred act of baptizing others in the name of the Father, the Son, and the Holy Spirit.
+June 23, 2019 under the leadership of Hon Rev Everett Mitchell, Minister Janice Toliver became the first woman in Christ the Solid Rock Baptist Church history to assist in the sacred act of baptizing others by immersion in the name of the Father, the Son, and the Holy Spirit.